Guide to translate your Ruby on Rails applications

 Ignored YAML keys

 Sometimes you would like to ignore some YAML keys coming from gems or so.
-You can use the ignored_key_prefixes for that.

 For example: